openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 <img align="right" src="./doc/bmw-connected.png" width="150" height="150"/>

 The Binding connects your BMW Vehicles which are registered in the _Garage_ of your BMW ConnectedDrive Portal.
-Due to the high variety of Cars and ConnectedDrive Services you need to check which Channels are applicable to your Car.
+Due to the high variety of Cars and Online Services you need to check which Channels are applicable to your Vehicle.
-The Discovery Service recognizes your Car with the correct type
+The Discovery Service recognizes your Vehicle with the correct type

 * Conventional Fuel Vehicle
 * Plugin-Hybrid Electrical Vehicle